 Investors from qualifying countries may apply for an E2 treaty investor visa in order to 'Direct and Develop' their business.
 They may also apply for E2 visas for key managerial and specialist employees which can be particularly useful for medium and large size businesses.

-In contrast to the L-1 visa, there is no requirement that such employees have worked for the business outside the US for a set period of time, and there is no requirement that the E2 visa applicant continue their overseas operations while in the US.
+In contrast to the L-1 visa, there is no requirement that such employees have worked for the business outside the US for a set period of time, and there is no requirement that under the E2 visa scheme that the business continues operating outside the US.

 E2 treaty Investor applicants should meet the following conditions:

 There has been and/or will be a substantial investment in the US.
 There is no specific cash threshold defined.
-Some businesses, for example in the IT sector, may qualify with investments of less than $10,000.
+Some businesses, for example in the IT sector, may qualify with investments of about $10,000.
 Investments could include travel, sales and marketing, equipment purchases and a range of other expenses.
 However, E2 visa registration with smaller levels of investment can be more difficult.

 The investor will control his/her investment.
 E2 visa treaty investors of the same nationality will usually need to have at least a fifty percent ownership of the US business.